perebaj/jjhandbook/podcast-&-videos/why-use-go-in-finatial-systems.md

 # Why?

-First go isn't a hipster language, a lot of industries are using it, in diverse fields because it's simple, it's easy to circumvent parallelism problems and when we are talking about working with distributed systems and multiple people touch all day long the same code, it's really easy to maintain.
+First go isn't a hipster language, a lot of industries are using it, in diverse fields because it's simple, it's easy to circumvent parallelism problems and when we are talking about working with distributed systems and multiple people touching all day long the same code, it's really easy to maintain.

 ## Procedural